-"Today's ruling is a step in the right direction toward permanently ending the flawed transfer rule that restricts college athletes in their ability to compete," Raoul said.
+"Collegiate athletes deserve to know that they can play while our lawsuit challenging the transfer eligibility rule continues," Raoul said.
 "I filed this lawsuit to bring fairness to collegiate sports and ensure the needs of athletes and their families are prioritized and respected."